NVIDIA/NeMo/docs/source/asr/speaker_diarization/configs.rst

   clustering:
     parameters:
-      oracle_num_speakers: False # If True, use num of speakers value provided in manifest file.
+      oracle_num_speakers: False # If True, use num of speakers value provided in the manifest file.
       max_num_speakers: 20 # Max number of speakers for each recording.
-If oracle num speakers is passed, this value is ignored.
+If oracle_num_speakers is passed, this value is ignored.
       enhanced_count_thres: 80 # If the number of segments is lower than this number, enhanced speaker counting is activated.
       max_rp_threshold: 0.25 # Determines the range of p-value search: 0 < p <= max_rp_threshold.
       sparse_search_volume: 30 # The higher the number, the more values will be examined with more time.